Barbara Hunt, MS, LPC, LMFT

 3. Do You Have An EAP Benefit?

 If your plan includes an EAP benefit that you want to use before using the primary Mental Health benefit, again, be sure to ask the name of both companies.
 If you're going to use the EAP benefit, you will need to ask how many sessions you are allowed and obtain a pre-certification or authorization number for those sessions.
 Write this information down to enter on your paperwork.
+I will need it to file your claim for you.

 4. Know Your Copay, Deductible, Out of Pocket